Edydh/BuildVault/ACTION_PLAN.md

 ## Success Metrics

-### Phase 1 Success Criteria
+### Phase 1 Success Criteria ✅ ALL ACHIEVED
-- [ ] Video recording works on both iOS and Android
+- [x] Video recording works on both iOS and Android
-- [ ] Media notes can be saved and edited
+- [x] Media notes can be saved and edited
-- [ ] Projects can be deleted with proper cleanup
+- [x] Projects can be deleted with proper cleanup
-- [ ] No critical errors in console
+- [x] No critical errors in console
+- [x] Document upload functionality works
+- [x] Media sharing works properly
+- [x] Data export functionality works
+- [x] Android scrolling works smoothly
+- [x] Edge-to-edge support implemented
+- [x] Photo gallery with note editing works
+- [x] Dynamic UI animations work

-### Phase 2 Success Criteria
+### Phase 2 Success Criteria ✅ ACHIEVED
 - [ ] Documents can be uploaded and viewed
 - [ ] Media files can be shared successfully
 - [ ] Data can be exported and imported